TheTechBrothers/CampQuest/README.md

 # ***Overview***

 ## ***Description***
-A college campus app that allows users to browse, create and promote local college events around the United States.
-Could be potentially used as meeting new friends in college or making new memories to last a long time.
+CampQuest is a college campus event website that allows users to browse, create and promote local college events around the United States.
+This website will enable students, alums, and their families to find events easily, have fun with their friends, potentially meet new friends, and make new everlasting memories.

 ## ***Website Evaluation***